bids-standard/bids-starter-kit/src/metadata_file_formats.md

-# Metadata and file formats
+# BIDS metadata and file formats

 Metadata are stored in .json and .tsv files.
 These files are language-agnostic, meaning you can work with them in, for example: Python, Matlab, or R. This page